ghzserg/g28_tenz/Readme.md

 # Warning

 When homing using load cells:
+- If the bed was at 220 degrees Z at the time of parking, there will be a blow
 - The nozzle must be clean
 - The bed must be empty
 - Print recovery will not work, as the bed is not empty

 Use this module at your own risk.